foxhound87/mobx-react-form/docs/extra/computed-props.md

 #### How to implement Computed Props

-An assumption has to be made before using computed props: the function gets the `form` instances that can be used to acess other form fields **before they are created**.
+An assumption has to be made before using computed props: the function gets the `form` instance that can be used to acess other form fields **before they are created**.
 For this reason, to access a field before its creation, we need to set `strictSelect: false` as form `option`, otherwise an error will be thrown when trying to access an undefined field.

 ```javascript
 const fields = [